-I would also be nervous if your prospective DJ says that they are only cheap because they are just starting out.
-We all had to start somewhere, but I think most DJs learn something every time they play – I certainly do! – and so I think experience gained over years of regular work has got to improve a DJ's performance at your occasion.
+After the bottom of the barrel, the rank-and-file DJ might set their pricing based on what they think everyone else in their area is charging.
+They might be a step up from the worst, but if price is their only comparison against their competition, they are obviously not standing out.
+Perhaps their equipment is not the best.
+Or they themselves are unreliable, or not the nicest people to deal with.
+Or maybe because they are just starting out; we all had to start somewhere, but I think most DJs learn something every time they play - I certainly do! - and so the experience gained over years of regular work has got to improve a DJ's performance at your occasion.